Photograph and information courtesy of Stephen Fayers

 On the 4th January 1919, Douglas’s 1914 – 1915 Star was issued to his father Allen Phillips.

-Douglas is also remembered on St. John the Baptist church Ipswich WW1 Memorial.
+Douglas is also remembered on the war memorial at St. John the Baptist Church, Ipswich.

 The Battle of Miraumont by the royal Naval Division including the Royal Marine Light Infantry took place during one of the coldest periods of the winter with frozen ground easy to cross muddy no man’s land, however the temperature increased and the ground became muddy.
 The Germans had noticed troop movements had increased and laid a large bombardment on the British lines.
 At 05:00 a.m. the 1st Battalion RMLI were hit by the German barrage suffering 50% casualties before the attack had begun.
 At 05:45 a.m. they advanced taking the German Sunken lane position by 06:40 with little casualties, they had taken the objective.
 On the morning of the offensive the 1st Battalion had estimated 500 men in the field, by the end of the day they had just 100 men fit for duty, most being killed or wounded during the German bombardment before the attack.